-Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for November is given in the figure below (courtesy of NOAA, NWS).
+Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for Novemer is given in the figure below (courtesy of NOAA, NWS).

 ENSO-neutral conditions continue in the Pacific.
-As of November 26th, the Climate Prediction Center (CPC) has discontinued the El Niño Watch they issued earlier this year as neutral ENSO conditions continue to be reported for the equatorial Pacific.
-Equatorial sea surface temperatures (SST) are above average across much of the Pacific Ocean.
-ENSO-neutral conditions are expected to continue through the winter of 2012-2013.
-The Climate Prediction Center (CPC) predicts normal temperatures for the northern part of the state and below normal temperatures for the peninsula; they are also predicting above normal precipitation in the western Panhandle and north Florida through February.
+Neutral ENSO conditions continue to be reported for the equatorial Pacific, with equatorial sea surface temperatures (SST) near average across much of the equatorial Pacific.
+ENSO-neutral conditions are favored to continue through the spring of 2014.
+The Climate Prediction Center (CPC) predicts normal temperatures and precipitation for the state through February.

 Appendix 1: Additional November departures from normal data for Florida locations.

 Appendix 2: Select daily maximum and minimum temperature records (° F) tied or broken during November (compiled from NOAA, NWS).